The course includes the following units split between the two years.

 Most assessment evidence is submitted by written coursework and reports.
 However, the first two units listed are assessed by external examination.

-BTEC Level 3 Diploma in Building Services Engineering
+BTEC Level 3 National Diploma in Building Services Engineering

 As a guide you will be expected to spend a minimum of 600 hours on independent study and completing coursework over the two years.